Latest Articles

 Understanding the Interdisciplinary Nature of Design History

-Design History (DH) embraces the interdisciplinary nature of design service and social innovation, recognizing that effective solutions often emerge from the convergence of diverse perspectives and expertise.
-The journal welcomes contributions from various fields, including design, sociology, education, public health, engineering, and business, to foster a holistic understanding of social challenges and opportunities.
+Design History (DH) emphasizes the interdisciplinary nature of design history and theoretical research, recognizing that meaningful insights often emerge from the integration of diverse perspectives and expertise.
+The journal welcomes contributions from fields such as design, art history, cultural studies, sociology, and education to foster a comprehensive understanding of historical and theoretical dimensions of design.

-By encouraging cross-disciplinary collaboration and knowledge sharing, DH aims to break down silos and promote innovative approaches that integrate insights from multiple disciplines.
-This interdisciplinary focus enables us to address complex social issues in a comprehensive and nuanced manner, leading to more sustainable and impactful outcomes.
+By promoting cross-disciplinary collaboration and knowledge exchange, DH seeks to break down disciplinary silos and encourage innovative approaches that integrate insights from multiple domains.
+This interdisciplinary focus supports the study of complex design phenomena holistically and rigorously, contributing to more nuanced and impactful scholarship.

 ISSN: 3106-0390(Print), 3106-0404(Online)